flovilmart/vimrc/README.md

 ## Fonts

-I recommend using [Fira Code](https://github.com/flovilmart/dotfiles/tree/master/fonts) (it's an open-source and awesome font that can make your code beautiful)..
+I recommend using [Fira Code](https://github.com/ryanoasis/nerd-fonts#option-4-homebrew-fonts) (it's an open-source and awesome font that can make your code beautiful)..

+You can install through homebrew:

+  brew tap homebrew/cask-fonts
+  brew install --cask font-fira-code-nerd-font

 ## Included Plugins